SERVICE OF PROCESS

 - You, or your designated agent, and all your movers must be on time.

-- The movers will remove all property from the residence and sit it at the curb.
+- The movers will remove all property from the residence and place it at the curb.

 Failure to comply with any of the above could result in your eviction being canceled and rescheduled for a later date.